Otim135/group3-phase2-project/README.md

 Our analysis will focus on the following objectives:

-•	Identify Popular Genres: Analyze which genres tend to have higher ratings, more viewer engagement, high audience ratings, and are most profitable.
+  1. Identify Popular Genres: Analyze which genres tend to have higher ratings, more viewer engagement, high audience ratings, and are most profitable.

-•	Analyze Characteristics of High-Rated Movies: Examine factors such as runtime, year of release, and genre combinations to see if they correlate with higher ratings.
+  2. Analyze Characteristics of High-Rated Movies: Examine factors such as runtime, year of release, and genre combinations to see if they correlate with higher ratings.

-•	Determine Key Contributors: Identify directors, writers, and actors who have contributed to successful movies, as potential partners for the new studio.
+  3. Determine Key Contributors: Identify directors, writers, and actors who have contributed to successful movies, as potential partners for the new studio.

-•	Investigate Trends Over Time: Look at how preferences in ratings, movie length, and genres have evolved over the years, highlighting trends that may be valuable for the new studio to consider.
+  4. Investigate Trends Over Time: Look at how preferences in ratings, movie length, and genres have evolved over the years, highlighting trends that may be valuable for         the new studio to consider.

-•	Correlate financial performance with popularity and ratings.
+  5. Correlate financial performance with popularity and ratings.

-•	Offer genre and studio strategies for maximum ROI.
+  6. Offer genre and studio strategies for maximum ROI.

+## 3.0	Data Sources and Understanding
+We work with the following datasets:

+  •	IMDb Database: Contains movie ratings, genres, and key details.

+  •	TMDb Dataset: Includes popularity metrics, audience ratings, and genre encodings.

+  •	Budget Dataset: Provides production budgets, domestic and worldwide revenue.

+The datasets will be merged using movie titles and release years.

+Key Questions for Data Understanding:

+  •	What is the distribution of genres in the dataset?

+  •	Are there missing values in critical columns (e.g., ratings, genres, runtime)?

+  •	How are ratings distributed across movies?

+  •	What are the relationships between tables that can help us analyze contributor impact (e.g., directors, writers)?